Osage Nation: Reservations and missionaries

-Between the first treaty with the U.S. and 1825, the Osage ceded their traditional lands across what are now Missouri, Arkansas, and Oklahoma in the treaties of 1818 and 1825.
-In exchange, they were to receive reservation lands to the West and supplies to help them adapt to farming and a more settled culture.
+Two major treaties with the United States were signed by the Osage: Treaty of St. Louis (1818) and Osage Treaty (1825).
+In these agreements, the Osage ceded their traditional lands across what are now the western portions of Missouri and Arkansas, plus nearly the entire states of Kansas and Oklahoma.
+In exchange, they were to receive cash and annuity payments, a reservation in what is now southern Kansas, and equipment to help them adapt to farming and a more settled culture.

-They were first relocated to a reservation in what is now southeastern Kansas called the Osage Diminished Reserve.
-The city of Independence would later develop there.
-The first Osage reservation was a 50 by 150 mi strip.
+They were first relocated to a reservation in what is now southeastern Kansas called the Osage Reservation.
+The city of Independence later developed there.
+The first Osage reservation was a 50 by 150 mi strip, with the east–west dimension being the widest.
 The United Foreign Missionary Society sent clergy to them, supported by the Presbyterian, Dutch Reformed, and Associate Reformed churches.
-They established the Union, Harmony, and Hopefield missions.
+They established the Union, Harmony, Neosho, Boudinot, and three Hopefield missions.
 Cultural differences often led to conflicts, as the Protestants tried to impose their culture.
 The Catholic Church also sent missionaries.
 The Osage were attracted to their sense of mystery and ritual but felt the Catholics did not fully embrace the Osage sense of the spiritual incarnate in nature.

-During this period in Kansas, the tribe suffered from the widespread smallpox pandemic of 1837–1838, which caused devastating losses among Native Americans from Canada to New Mexico.
+During this period in Kansas, the tribe suffered from the 1837 Great Plains smallpox epidemic, which caused devastating losses among Native Americans from Canada to New Mexico.
 All clergy except the Catholics abandoned the Osage during the crisis.
 Most survivors of the epidemic had received vaccinations against the disease.
-The Osage believed that the loyalty of Catholic priests, who stayed with them and also died in the epidemic, created a special covenant between the tribe and the Catholic Church, but they did not convert in great numbers.
+The Osage believed that the loyalty of Catholic priests, who not only stayed with them but also died in the epidemic, created a special covenant between the tribe and the Catholic Church, but they did not convert in great numbers.
 Catholic clergy accompanied the Osage when they were forced to move again to Indian Territory in what became Oklahoma.

 Honoring this special relationship, as well as Catholic sisters who taught their children in schools on reservations, numerous Osage elders went to the city of St. Louis in 2014 to celebrate its 250th anniversary of founding by the French.
 They participated in a mass partially conducted in Osage at St. Francis Xavier College Church of St. Louis University on April 2, 2014, as part of planned activities.
 One of the con-celebrants was Todd Nance, who is the first Osage to be ordained as a Catholic priest.

 In 1843, the Osage asked the federal government to send "Black Robes", Jesuit missionaries, to their reservation to educate their children; the Osage considered the Jesuits better able to work with their culture than the Protestant missionaries.
 The Jesuits also established a girls' school operated by the Sisters of Loretto from Kentucky, led by Mother Bridget Hayden.

 During a 35-year period, most of the missionaries were new recruits from Europe: Ireland, Italy, the Netherlands, and Belgium.
 They taught, established more than 100 mission stations, built churches, and created the longest-running school system in Kansas.